 The fundamental operations of addition, subtraction, multiplication and division are closely related despite their apparent differences.
 The more opportunities students have to work with the operations, the more they can notice and understand the connections between them.

-There are four types of problems In addition and subtraction : joining, separating, part-part-whole and comparing problems.
+There are four types of problems in addition and subtraction: changing (joining or separating), combining (part-part-whole) and comparing problems.
 In order for students to understand the connections between quantities in each of these cases, it is important that they be presented with a variety of problem types.
 The following table presents a variety of addition and subtraction problems.

 It is important to note that the problems in the table appear similar because of their context.
 However, for students, each situation represents a particular problem.
-It is through mastering these different types of problems that students gain mastery of addition and subtraction.
+It is through experience with these different types of problems that students will become proficient with addition and subtraction.

 Types of Addition and Subtraction Problems

-Joining and separating problems are perceived by students as active situations, easier to model and "see" as the initial quantity increases or decreases.
-Part-part-whole problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.
-Comparing problems, on the other hand, deal with the relationship between 2 quantities by contrasting them: so there is no action, but a comparison of one quantity to another.
+Also known as "Change Problems", joining and separating problems are perceived by students as active situations, easier to model and "see" as the start quantity increases or decreases.
+Combining and part-part-whole problems, however, assume a static situation, as no action or change occurs, making them more abstract and difficult to understand.
+Comparing problems, on the other hand, deal with the relationship between two quantities by contrasting them: so there is no action, but a comparison of one quantity to another to find the difference between them.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 81-84.

-To understand multiplication and division, one needs to recognize the 3 types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots) and the size of each group (for example, 2 flowers per pot).
+To understand multiplication and division, one must recognize the three types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots) and the size of each group (for example, 2 flowers per pot).

-It is essential to address both types of problems, as they are the basis for the integration of other mathematical concepts.
+It is essential that students have experience with both types of division problems, as they will develop a deeper understanding of the operation, which is fundamental to many other mathematical concepts.
 It is not necessary for students to know the names of the problem types, but it is essential that they have the opportunity to solve a variety of problem types while using a variety of strategies.

 Effect of Operations